The Internal Model Principle of Time-Varying Optimization: The dynamic gradient-feedback problem

-The two conditions in~\eqref{eq:dynamic_condition} fully characterize the class of optimization algorithms that achieve asymptotic tracking of a critical trajectory.
-In words, \eqref{eq:controller_equatons_zx_f0} tracks a critical trajectory if and only if, for some mapping $\sigma,$ the composite function $G_c \circ \sigma$ zeros the gradient locally (see \eqref{eq:dynamic_condition_b}), and the controller $F_c(z,y)$ is algebraically related to the exosystem $s(\theta)$ as given by~\eqref{eq:dynamic_condition_a}.
+The two conditions in~\eqref{eq:dynamic_condition} fully characterize the class of optimization algorithms that achieve exact asymptotic tracking: \eqref{eq:controller_equatons_zx_f0} tracks a critical trajectory if and only if, for some mapping $\sigma,$ the composite function $G_c \circ \sigma$ zeros the gradient locally (see \eqref{eq:dynamic_condition_b}), and the controller $F_c(z,y)$ is algebraically related to the exosystem $s(\theta)$ as given by~\eqref{eq:dynamic_condition_a}.
 Notice that, by Theorem~\ref{thm:solvability_parameter_feedback}, the former condition implies that